Crypto-Sai/Crypto-Sai/README.md

 I'm a C++ developer and graphics programmer based in Heidelberg, Germany.
 I'm passionate about game development, 3D graphics, and creating engaging user experiences.
 Currently, I'm actively looking for a job.

 ### About Me
-- I specialize in game engine development using OpenGL and C++.
+- I specialize in game engine development using Vulkan and C++.
 - I speak German, English, and Farsi fluently.
 - Ask me about game development, C++, graphics programming, or anything else that comes to mind!